sogonsec/blades-claws-fangs-c2/README.md

 Almost a spec here https://attack.mitre.org/tactics/TA0011/, it would be cool to support most of the things there.
 Some things I don't know how to do yet, but having a project is a great way to figure it out!

+# Note
-**Note: having people use this C2 or ever be production ready is not a goal.
-This a personal learning project.**
+I have no intention of people using this C2 or it ever be production-ready.
+This a personal learning project only.

+All efforts here are for me and me alone.
+Peace.